mlh758/Blog/content/blog/dual-writes.md

 The idea here is that within the same transaction as your other updates, you write events to an outbox collection.
 If the transaction fails the events never become visible outside that transaction.
-You might use an additional service to pull from that outbox and write to a log that other systems pull from, or expose an API that allows other services to pull events since since checkpoint value that they track internally.
+You might use an additional service to pull from that outbox and write to a log that other systems pull from, or expose an API that allows other services to pull events with a checkpoint value that they track internally.

 If you're already using a transactional database, this can be an easy pattern to get started with and help close the gaps in your existing tools without having to stand up new infrastructure.